CastielWong/Laboratory/DevOps/Prometheus/README.md

     lab-prometheus-metrics-generator
 ```

 Run `ifconfig | grep -i mask` to retrieve private IP address.
-Then place it to the "targets" of "demoing" job in "prometheus.yml" inside directroty "config".
+Then place it to the "targets" of "demoing" job in "prometheus.yml" inside directory "config".
 The "config/prometheus.yml" file is the customized configuration of Prometheus server.
 Then retrieve image "prom/prometheus" from Docker Hub and create the container:

 ```sh
 # run the prometheus